Tecdiary/sbm-guide/1.0/guide/users-settings.md

 ## Settings

-Settings module is perform many system related configurational changes and has the following sub-sections.
+Settings module can perform many system related configuration and has the following sub-sections.

 ### App Settings